Bugs Unlimited, LLC and Wendy S. Brown

 - Bugs Unlimited - Aquatic Entomology and Field Science consulting.

-Some of the groups I have worked with are private landowners, Lawrence Berkeley National Laboratory (LBL), the Bureau of Land Management, Colorado Natural Heritage Program, Colorado Natural Areas Program, The Coal Creek Watershed Coalition and other clients.
-1990-2018.
+Some of the groups I have worked with are private landowners, the East River Watershed Function Scientific Focus Area with Lawrence Berkeley National Laboratory (LBL), the Bureau of Land Management, Colorado Natural Heritage Program, Colorado Natural Areas Program, The Coal Creek Watershed Coalition and other clients.
+1990-2019.

 - The Aquatic Insects of Gunnison County, Colorado

 - Water chemistry and climate modeling in the East River catchment.
-With Ken Williams, Rosemary Carroll, Tetsu Tokunaga, Jiamin Wan, Ruby Ghosh, Heidi Steltzer, Nick Sutfin, and a number of other collaborators.
-2014-2017
+With Ken Williams, Rosemary Carroll, Tetsu Tokunaga, Jiamin Wan, Don Nuzzio, Ruby Ghosh, Heidi Steltzer, Nick Sutfin, and a number of other collaborators.
+2014-2019

 - Alpine Treeline Warming Experiment Fall 2012 and 2013.
 Recent article and abstract.